suphamster/lada/README.md

 As you can see, Realtime playback for Nvidia RTX 3050 (Laptop GPU) is currently out-of-reach but Preview functionality can still be used to skip through a video (with some loading/buffering) to see what quality to expect from an export.

 It may or may not work on Windows and Mac and other GPUs.
 You'll have to try to follow Developer Installation below and see how far you get.

-Patches / reports welcome if you are able to make it run on other systems.
+Patches / reports welcome if you are able to make it run on other systems or have a suggestion how to improve the documentation.

 ## Installation
 On Linux the easiest way to install the app (CLI and GUI) is to get it from Flathub.